Listen

 Children´s data (only applies to our retail customers)

-We only collect data about children if they have an ING product or if you provide us with information about your own children in relation to a product you buy.
-We will seek parental consent when it’s required by local law.
+We only collect personal data about children if they have an ING product or if you provide us with personal data about your own children in relation to a product you obtain from us.
+We will seek parental consent when it is required by local law.

 3. What we do with your personal data